 This is a big one.
 As you explore your options, it’s likely you may come up against some barriers.

-Perhaps you have fears or limiting beliefs of what you can or can’t do or what someone said you were capable of.
-Maybe it’s lack of self-esteem or confidence.
-When these come up, it doesn’t mean the option is wrong, it just means you need to dig a bit further to find out what’s going on It’s important to explore what’s getting in your way.
+When these come up, it doesn’t mean the option is wrong; it just means you need to dig a bit further to find out what’s going on.
+It’s important to explore what’s getting in your way.

-With Max, he was being held back by a deep, long time belief that he wasn’t good enough – that he wasn’t capable of taking on a higher level, higher risk role.
-This was holding him back.
+With Max, he was being held back by a deep, long-time belief that he wasn’t good enough – that he wasn’t capable of taking on a higher level, higher risk role.
 We worked together until he could move past this perception and on to his next step.

 Step 6: What Can You Do to Move Forward?

-You’ve narrowed down and explored your options and now it’s time to take action.
+You’ve narrowed down and explored your options, and now it’s time to take action to get past asking yourself “What am I doing with my life?”
 I know this part is hard.